OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/kvm_node_installation.rst

 KVM Node Installation
 =====================

-This page shows you how to install OpenNebula from the binary packages.
+This page shows you how to configure OpenNebula KVM node from the binary packages.

+.. note:: Before reading this chapter, you should have at least installed your :ref:`Frontend node <frontend_installation>`.

 .. _kvm_repo:

 Step 1.
 Add OpenNebula Repositories
 ===================================

-.. include:: repositories.txt
+.. include:: ../common_node_deployment/repositories.txt

 Step 2.
 Installing the Software
 ===============================